The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 The objection raised by the African Union and echoed by economists across the Global South is not that creditworthiness should not be assessed.
 It is that the criteria, as operationalised, can structurally favour a particular model of political economy — one aligned with the preferences of many large creditors that play an outsized role in international capital markets.

+The objection is not, at root, a complaint about accuracy.
+It is a complaint about whom the office serves — raised by the parties the permission-power binds, who have no standing to contest it.
 Even when methodologies are published, the judgement calls inside them — what counts as “credibility,” what counts as “institutional strength,” what kinds of state capacity count as stabilising rather than distortionary — can contribute to persistent disadvantages for countries pursuing development trajectories that do not mimic post-industrial Western norms.

 What Would an Alternative Look Like?

 None of this is simple.
 Network effects are real: once ratings become a coordination device embedded everywhere, the incumbents acquire a kind of inertia that looks like inevitability.
+But inevitability is often just the name we give to a path-dependent arrangement that benefits the already-positioned.

 The Craft of Appearing Objective